-Your vehicle's engine is designed to operate on unleaded gasoline of at least 91 Research Octane.
-The gasoline should also have a Motor Octane of at least 83.
-This gasoline will minimize spark plug fouling and emission control system deterioration.
+Your vehicle's engine is designed to operate on unleaded gasoline which minimizes spark plug fouling and emission control system deterioration.
 Regular grade leaded gasoline should be used only when needed to eliminate knock, a metallic rapping noise generated during the combustion process.
 The engine does not require Premium grade fuel.
 Thereafter, its use would be an unnecessary additional expense.
 If knocking persists, consult your authorized dealer.
-Continuous or excessive knocking may result in engine damage and constitutes misuse of the engine for which the manufacturing division is not responsible under terms of the new vehicle warranty.
+Continuous or excessive knocking may result in engine damage and constitutes misuse of the engine for which manufacturing division is responsible under terms of the new vehicle warranty.